AudioKit/AudioKit/README.md

 * Write an audio processor that outputs something to Objective-C
 * Make a MIDI module that makes more sense than Csound's current midi implementation / Disconnect UIWidgets
 * optional argument for OCSWindowsTable (used by Gaussian and Kaiser ?sigma)
-* consider whether OCSProperties need bound or if they should be optional or handled elsewhere.
+* Consider whether an OCSProperty need bounds or if they should be optional or handled elsewhere.

 ALWAYS MORE:

-* More Opcodes (fix up Pluck)
+* More Opcodes (fix up OCSPluck)
-* More Function Table subclasses
+* More OCSFunctionTable subclasses
 * More Examples

 NOTES: